-Central will be holding auditions and interviews in San Francisco for its undergraduate and postgraduate programmes.
+Central will be holding auditions and interviews in Santiago, Chile, for entry to its postgraduate programmes.

 Research@Central presents a conference, Training for the Future, which includes Anne Bogart’s final Leverhulme lecture as Visiting Professor at The Royal Central School of Speech and Drama.